 copype x86 c:\winpe_x86

-Then, copy winpe.wim image file to winpe_x86 folder created one step ago.
+Then, copy winpe.wim image file to a winpe_x86 folder created one step ago.

 copy c:\winpe_x86\winpe.wim c:\winpe_x86\ISO\sources\boot.wim